- SFU in the World

 Provided by SFU host supervisor:

-- Letter of invitation from SFU Host Supervisor: This letter must be on institutional letterhead, be in English or French, be signed and demonstrate the support for the applicant during the exchange period and demonstrate how the Canadian institution, supervisor and peers will benefit
+- Letter of invitation from SFU Host Supervisor: This letter must be on institutional letterhead, be in English or French, be signed and dated within the last six months and include the nature and scope of the reserach collaboration with the student's insititution, confirms their willingness to support and mentor the candidate during the exchange period and explains how the Canadian institution, supervisor and peers will benefit from the exchange.

 - History of collaboration: elaborate on the established collaboration between institutions.
 If no MOU exists, please describe the informal agreement between institutions or departments, research collaboration between professors, etc. This information will be taken into consideration in the rankings of the applications.
 (Max.
 1000 characters)